University of Hong Kong: THE subject rankings

-Other subject rankings

-HKU's MBA program is considered one of the best in Asia.

-It is rated by The Economist as the 3rd in Asia.

-Its "EMBA-Global Asia: Columbia/HKU/LBS" program is rated by the Financial Times as the 4th in the world and the 2nd in Asia.

 Graduate Employability Ranking

-HKU graduates ranked 47th worldwide in the Times Higher Education's Global University Employability Ranking 2022, and 10th worldwide in the QS Graduate Employability Rankings 2022.
+HKU graduates ranked 47th worldwide in the Times Higher Educations Global University Employability Ranking 2022, and 10th worldwide in the QS Graduate Employability Rankings 2022.

 Student life

-Student welfare is served by several units, including the Centre of Development and Resources for Students (CEDARS), which provides guidance for most areas of student life including career counselling, and the University Health Service, which provides health care, referrals and preventive services.
+Student welfare is served by several units, including the Centre of Development and Resources for Students (CEDARS), which provides guidance for most areas of student life including career counselling, students activities, financial support and more, and the University Health Service, which provides health care, referrals, and preventive services.

 Demographics

-According to the latest profile indicators, the student population of the university was 21,652 in 2008–2009, comprising 11,962 undergraduates, 7,326 taught postgraduates and 2,364 research postgraduates.
-In recent years, it has become a popular choice for international students, with 6,814 non-local students on campus (including exchange students) from 83 countries in 2012.
+The student population of the university was 39,166 in the 2023-2024 academic year, comprising 18,491 undergraduates, 16,541 taught postgraduates and 4,134 research postgraduates.
+The university has become a popular choice for mainland and international students, with 19,145 non-local students (excluding exchange students) on campus in 2023, comprising 47.2% of the total students.

 Halls and colleges

 There are 20 residential halls and colleges for undergraduates, postgraduates and visitors.